mikaellaconstantino/cpp-graph-traversal/README.md

 in a directed graph using Dijkstra's algorithm with a priority queue.

+### 3. Union-Find — Friend Cliques
+Counts the number of disconnected friend groups (cliques) in a social network using the Union-Find data structure with path compression.

 ## Technologies Used
 - **Language:** C++
 - **Libraries:** vector, queue, iostream, climits